 All the CNs that function under the Paediatric Society of New Zealand (PSNZ) umbrella, have strong association/links with relevant Special Interest Groups (SIGs) that operate within PSNZ.
 PSNZ has a contract with the MoH to develop approved national CNs and a national Child and Youth Clinical Network Advisory Group (the Advisory Group) provides strategic oversight for this development.
 A six monthly newsletter, CYNet, is published to profile work being done by each CN.

-See the PSNZ Position Statement on Clinical Networks and CYNet - the New Zealand Child and Youth Clinical Network Newsletter May 2016.
-From December 2013, eleven (11) CNs are in varying stages of implementation and development.
+See the PSNZ Position Statement on Clinical Networks and CYNet - the New Zealand Child and Youth Clinical Network Newsletter April 2018.
+At August 2017, twelve (12) CNs are in varying stages of implementation and development.
 The New Zealand Child and Youth Clinical Networks are:

 - The Treatment of Eczema in Children and Youth

 - Paediatric Palliative Care

 - Intersex Clinical Network - under development

 A guide to establishing a structured approach for the development of national Child and Youth Clinical Networks can be obtained by contacting PSNZ CEO, Mollie Wilson, email@example.com or PSNZ Secretariat Denise Tringham, firstname.lastname@example.org

 Information about the Paediatric Society of New Zealand